Mathorix/TruthTableGenCli/README.md

-# Mathorix Truth Table Generator
+# Truth Table Generator by Mathorix

 A lightweight CLI tool for formal logic.
 It parses logical expressions and generates complete truth tables using a custom lexer, parser, and Abstract Syntax Tree (AST).